mikaello/gitlab-bookmarks/README.md

   -baseurl string
         the base url of your GitLab instance, including protocol scheme (default "https://gitlab.com") -maxpages int
-        the maximum number of pages to fetch (default 2, 100 per page) -token string
+        the maximum number of pages to fetch, GitLab API is paginated (default 2, 100 per page) -token string
         a token with API read permissions (not necessary, but only public projects without)
 ```